Tucapulcinelli/ft_printf/README.md

 It was only when I started to understand the flags that it became real and I realized that I should start filtering results.

 I started simple, just printing a character (char), when it was working I started handle % specifiers.
-Code is commented, so I hope help you to understand better.
+Hope help you to understand better.

 ## Special thanks